abruzzi/data-fetching-patterns-in-react/README.md

 ![Server-Side Rendering with hydrate](images/timeline-1-7-ssr-hydrate-trans.png)

 In theory, the mechanism works perfectly, and both the backend and frontend are working seamlessly.
-However, if the output is too long, `renderToString` might not be a good option as it needs all the components to be rendered.
+However, if the output is too long, `renderToString` might not be a good option as it needs all the components to be rendered, and then send the whole response text to the browser.

-Moreover, traditional SSR lacks support for data fetching, implying that the `useEffect` patterns used on the client side are ineffective.
-This necessitates handling data fetching at the backend.
-React Server Components offer a solution to this issue, providing a way to enhance asynchronous programming practices across React codebases.
+Traditional Server-Side Rendering (SSR) does not inherently support client-side data fetching mechanisms like `useEffect`, which only operates in a browser environment.
+This limitation necessitates a system that enables data to be fetched on the server side.
+Additionally, an ideal setup would allow for the immediate sending of smaller, non-data-dependent chunks to the client, providing early content while deferring more complex, data-reliant components.
+For these components, a preliminary fallback could be displayed until the necessary data is retrieved and subsequently used to progressively enrich the client-side rendering with more detailed content as it becomes available.

+React Server Components address this challenge by enhancing asynchronous programming techniques throughout React applications.
+Similar mechanisms for advanced Server-Side Rendering exist in other libraries as well.
+However, for the purpose of our discussion on the `Profile` example, we'll continue to focus on utilizing React Server Components.

 ## Introducing React Server Component

 React Server Components allow rendering components on the server, reducing client-side bundle size and improving performance by fetching data and executing logic server-side.
 They seamlessly integrate with client components for an optimized, interactive user experience.

+We can modify our `Friends` client component into the following, note how we call API for fetching data in the `Friends` component:

 ```tsx
 async function getFriends(id: string) {